-Negril, Jamaica Beautiful Vacation Destination
+Negril, Jamaica, Gorgeous Vacation Destination

-Our Trip To Negril, Jamaica Becomes A Reality
+Our Trip to Negril, Jamaica Becomes a Reality

 Our family decided to travel to Negril, Jamaica for several reasons.
 I had seen some beautiful pictures from a friend’s trip to Kingston.
 I loved the lush and beautiful flowers, and the numerous shades of blues and greens that are the Caribbean.
 Friends told us about the low prices of all inclusive vacations, proving that a week spent on many tropical islands costs less than a week at the NJ shore.
 Since this includes all the meals, liquor, and many resort activities, it is an attractive deal.
 My husband & I had been on a cruise from NY to the Bahamas, but due to bad weather only enjoyed one day on Rose Island.
 It was just enough to whet our appetites for more tropical isles!

 So I began some internet research, considered many island paradises, and finally decided on a quiet, secluded resort in Negril, I like mellow, out of the way places, where you can get to know the staff.
 Plus, I love nature, and wanted the best combination of beach and native plants.
 So although you CAN find great, party resorts in Negril, that was not my goal.
-We had 6 months to study anything related to Jamaica, and did lots of research, We got very excited as the day approached, and Bob Marleys’ Legend CD took up permanent residence in my CD player.
+We had six months to study anything related to Jamaica, and did lots of research, We got very excited as the day approached, and Bob Marley's Legend CD took up permanent residence in my CD player.
 Negril is located on the Northwestern tip of the island.
 We were to land at Sangster Airport at Montego Bay, then take a 1 ½ hour shuttle ride to reach our destination.
 Jamaicans drive on the left side of the road, and the taxi drivers are notorious for terrifying vacationers with their death defying antics on the road.

 Negril, Jamaica, My Favorite Spot On Earth